Oversighthj/Monorepo-Template-v1/README.md

 ---
 ## Agent Guidelines
 See `AGENTS.md` for automated contributor rules.
-In short, run `pytest -q` before committing and regenerate OpenAPI clients with `./scripts/generate.sh` whenever you modify the spec.
+In short, install dependencies with `pip install -r requirements.txt` and run `pytest -q` before committing.
+Regenerate OpenAPI clients with `./scripts/generate.sh` whenever you modify the spec.